tommyeastman/unixToPython/README.md

 ## FastText

-I've used fastText for this app as an example of the machine learning package binding functionality, as fastText released originally in Unix without any Python bindings.
+I've used fastText for this app as an example of the machine learning package binding functionality, as fastText was released originally in Unix without any Python bindings.
 All calls to fastText methods are using only Unix.

 I trained a fastText supervised learning model using data from the cooking section of StackExchange, following along with [the official tutorial](https://fasttext.cc/docs/en/supervised-tutorial.html)